Jefftree/Course-Notes/f15/econ101.md

 Benefit or satisfaction from consuming a good or service is **utility**

-**Cardinal utility**: Utility gained from good can be measured and magnitude of measurement is meaningful.
+**Cardinal Utility Theory**: Utility gained from good can be measured and magnitude of measurement is meaningful.
 (Measured in utils)

 Utilitarianism: Maximize happiness for greatest number of people